 Numerous over-the-counter (OTC) products can treat acne, including salicylic acid and benzoyl peroxide.
-But as home remedies increase in popularity for acne treatment, so are other nontraditional methods, like aspirin.

 - Use powdered aspirin or completely crush a few tablets (not soft gels).